 Air Toxics Science Advisory Committee

 (1) Purpose.
-The Commission recognizes the many scientific uncertainties associated with the effects of air toxics, and the continuing development of new information in this field.
-An Air Toxics Science Advisory Committee (ATSAC), will advise the Department, and in its jurisdiction, the Lane Regional Air Pollution Authority, on technical issues and evaluation of the state air toxics program.
+EQC recognizes the many scientific uncertainties associated with the effects of air toxics, and the continuing development of new information in this field.
+An Air Toxics Science Advisory Committee (ATSAC), will advise DEQ, and in its jurisdiction, the Lane Regional Air Pollution Authority, on technical issues and evaluation of the state air toxics program.
 The ATSAC will provide advice on the technical aspects of risk assessment.
 It will not provide risk management or policy recommendations.
 The ATSAC will perform the following functions:

 (a) Review ambient benchmarks for the state air toxics program;

-(b) Advise the Department on developing a risk assessment methodology to be used in the Safety Net Program in OAR 340-246-0190 (5) and (6);
+(b) Advise DEQ on developing a risk assessment methodology to be used in the Safety Net Program in OAR 340-246-0190 (5) and (6);

-(c) Advise the Department on selecting sources for the Safety Net program.
-The ATSAC will evaluate potential Safety Net sources identified by the Department to determine whether they qualify for the Safety Net Program, as specified in OAR 340-246-0190 through 0230;
+(c) Advise DEQ on selecting sources for the Safety Net program.
+The ATSAC will evaluate potential Safety Net sources identified by DEQ to determine whether they qualify for the Safety Net Program, as specified in OAR 340-246-0190 through 0230;

 (d) Evaluate overall progress in reducing emissions of and exposure to air toxics by considering trends in emissions and ambient concentrations of air toxics.
-The ATSAC will periodically advise the Department on air toxics program effectiveness and make technical recommendations for program development concerning the possible adverse environmental effects of air toxics and risk from exposure to multiple air toxics; and
+The ATSAC will periodically advise DEQ on air toxics program effectiveness and make technical recommendations for program development concerning the possible adverse environmental effects of air toxics and risk from exposure to multiple air toxics; and

-(e) Provide advisory opinions on questions requiring scientific expertise, as requested by the Department.
+(e) Provide advisory opinions on questions requiring scientific expertise, as requested by DEQ.

 (2) Membership.
 The ATSAC will be composed of highly qualified members with experience relevant to air toxics.
 There will be at least five but no more than seven members.
 The following disciplines will be represented on the ATSAC: